-San Javier Mission, Loreto BCS Mexico, 37 km up into the mountains in the puebla of San Javier lies the 2nd oldest mission in the Californias, the San Javier Mission.
-With it’s beautiful architeture it boasts of having the first glass windows and the first weather vane in Baja.
+San Javier Mission, Loreto BCS Mexico, 37 km up into the mountains in the Puebla of San Javier lies the 2nd oldest mission in the Californias, the San Javier Mission.
+With it’s beautiful architecture it boasts of having the first glass windows and the first weather vane in Baja.
 This historical mission still serves the San Javier community.
-On the way to the mission you will pass miles of open desert and mountains, arroyos with running water, and several small ranchos where they grow mangos, grapefruit, oranges, garlic, onions and make fresh goat cheese.
+On the way to the mission, you’ll pass miles of open desert and mountains, arroyos with running water, and several small ranches where they grow mangos, grapefruit, oranges, garlic, onions and make fresh goat cheese.

 How To Get There

 To get to the town of San Javier, where the church is located take the junction to the dirt road of 37 km which is 7 km south of Loreto, in Kilometer 118 on the Transpeninsular Highway or by plane to the International Airport of Loreto.